 Event marketing works

-In closing, dinner seminars are a proven way for advisors to generate leads and acquire new clients.
+In closing, dinner events are a proven way for advisors to generate leads and acquire new clients.

-Top producers fill their dinner seminars with prospects when they combine highly targeted direct mail with Facebook ads.
+Top producers fill them with prospects when they combine highly targeted direct mail with Facebook ads.

-LeadingResponse has accumulated nearly 25 years of response data and advisor feedback.
+LeadingResponse has accumulated 25 years of response data and advisor feedback.
 As a result, you can pay on a per-reservation basis (Seminar Assurance); or on a per-attendee basis (ask about our Seminar Assurance Elite program).

 If we do not attain the number of RSVPs or attendees, we’ll make up the difference.

-Only we offer direct and digital seminar marketing hybrid campaigns, which have significantly increased production and income for many advisors.
+Only we offer direct and digital event marketing hybrid campaigns, which have significantly increased production and income for many advisors.